squadran2003/package-tracking/README.md

 email with a link to view the status of there parcel or package.

 # Prerequisites
-Nothing much at the moment apart from django
+Nothing much at the moment apart from django, posibilities for there to be more later.

 # Installing
 Create a virtulenv and run the requirements.txt